There are only two reasonable explanations for a call reporting that there is a bomb in a particular location

 - Listen closely to the voice (male, female) and voice quality (calm, excited).
 Report this information immediately to the Dean On-Call at 309-337-5713, and complete the Bomb Threat Checklist.

 - Based on the situation, evacuation of the building may be warranted.
 The Monmouth Police Department will assist in searching Monmouth College buildings.
-Employees should report the location of any suspicious objects to Campus Security or the Dean On-Call.
+Employees should report the location of any suspicious objects to Campus Safety or the Dean On-Call.
 Do not touch any objects!
 Do not open drawers, cabinets, or turn lights on or off.

 - Upon receipt of the call, the Dean On-Call will notify the Monmouth Police Department of any bomb threats and convene the other members of the Crisis Response Team.